vifo/SublimePerlTidy/README.markdown

 ### Settings

-If you'd like to override specific settings, open `Preferences->Settings - User` and add the following lines:
+If you'd like to override specific settings, open `Preferences->Settings - User` and add/adjust the following lines:

     // Specify full path to perltidy and optionally the Perl interpreter.
 If not
     // specified, will search PATH for perltidy and fall back to platform default